Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 on the Eurex market.
 Hypothetical flexible contracts (eg: of client's own making) cannot be processed by CPME.

-### Is it possible to calculate margin as-of an historical date?
+### Is it possible to calculate margin as-of a historical date?

 Yes: